okonomichiyaki/supercat/095-terminology.md

 contested card
 : card in the court which a Rival could Secure

-critical court card
+critical card
-: card in the court which bot is more interested in Influencing and Securing (see "Influence Principles")
+: card in the court which bot will prioritize for Influence and Secure (see "Influence Principles")

 critical